inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 2. Modify Permissions
    - Go to `IAM` in the left hand nav<br>
-   - Click on `Edit Principle` icon<br>
+   - Click on `Edit Principal` icon<br>
 <p align="left">
 	<img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/0ff3ee7a-0361-4ee6-9ff2-a3124f5b9942" width="100" height="100">
 </p>

 #### AUTHORIZATION KEY
 The GCP service account key is a JSON or P12 file that contains the credentials for a service account.
-It can be used to authenticate GCP service accounts for managing GCP resources and interacting with GCP APIs.
+It can be used to authenticate GCP service accounts used for managing GCP resources and interacting with GCP APIs.

 1. **Create and download key**<br>
    - On the Service Accounts page under the Actions ellipse, click `Manage Keys`